 The Department is committed to delivering water reforms in the Murray-Darling Basin, and is working with Basin governments to improve Basin Plan outcomes through the Sustainable Diversion Limit (SDL) adjustment mechanism.

-The Australian Government funds a number of water programmes within the Murray-Darling Basin under the Sustainable Rural Water Use and Infrastructure Program.
+The Australian Government funds a number of water programs within the Murray-Darling Basin under the Sustainable Rural Water Use and Infrastructure Program.